valor-software/ng2-tree/README.md

 }
 ```

-As soon as the previous step is done we need to give ng2-tree a model to render - this can be accomplished by populating its `[tree]` attribute with an object that confirms to `TreeModel` interface (see [API](#wrench-api)):
+As soon as the previous step is done we need to give ng2-tree a model to render - this can be accomplished by populating its `[tree]` attribute with an object that conforms to `TreeModel` interface (see [API](#wrench-api)):

 ```typescript
 // 1 - import required classes and interfaces